sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 ### Character Iteration Support
 - ❌ **`FOR char_var = 'start' TO 'end'`** - Character range iteration
-  - Allow CHAR variables as FOR loop iterators
-  - Support character literals in FOR range specification
-  - STEP would work with character ASCII values
-  - Example: `FOR c = 'A' TO 'Z'` to iterate through alphabet
-  - Implicit type inference from character literals
-  - Natural syntax for character sequence generation
   - *Note: Workaround exists using ASC/CHR with numeric FOR loops*

 ---